xil-se/FreeMate/Readme.md

   - Mix it well
   - Add Carbonated Water
   - Mix carefully
-  - Ready for consumtion
+  - Ready for consumption

 ### TESTING
 - Every now and then, compare your FreeMate installation with a Club Mate.
-This will let you realise what a fantastic beverage you have created.
+This will let you realize what a fantastic beverage you have created.

 ### COPYING